Last updated: September 6th, 2023

 Understanding Fanatec Tuning Menu settings

-As I’ve made notes about my wheel’s behavior above, I’m going to highlight the settings most likely to make a difference with a number, for example “(1)”.
+As I’ve made notes about my wheel’s behaviour above, I’m going to highlight the settings most likely to make a difference with a number, for example “(1)”.

 When you’re setting up your own wheel, try the same.
 Make simple notes, review your settings options and try making one change at a time: